I’ve had many therapists over my lifetime. I remember something about them all, though not always a name.

 I was given gifts by them all; gifts I carry with me when I meet the world every day.

-I’m fortunate to have this grab bag; each gift is as unique as the person who bestowed it.
+I’m fortunate to have this grab bag; each contribution is as unique as the person who bestowed it.

 My first.
 I was 4 or 5.
 She was heavy and always wore tent shaped floral dresses.
-Her breathing was labored every time she walked down a long corridor to bring me to her office.
+Her breathing was labored as she walked down the long corridor to her office.
 I loved her.

 I was 17 and she had red hair and glasses.
-Her office looked like almost every other therapist’s office: ethnic art to indicate what?
+Her office looked like almost every other therapist’s office I’ve ever seen: ethnic art to indicate what?
 Cultural Competency?
 She was the first doctor to tell me I needed medication.
 I believed her.

 I was 19.
 He was a pharmacologist.
-He told me I could be in Pharmaceutical Sales.
-He thought that would be a good career for me.
-I was handed medication samples in volume.
+He told me I could make a living in Pharmaceutical Sales.
+I was handed medication samples in volume and given an ADD diagnosis.
+For the first time in life, I could concentrate for hours.

 I was 34.
 He was a social worker.
 His office was near NYU and I hated that.
 Though he always wore a tie, he skipped the shoes—often he put his feet up on the chair.
-He rocked back and forth and frequently pulled on his tie while talking.
+I’m all for relaxing the rules but this felt uncouth and distracting.
+With pants bunched too tightly around the groin, he’d rock back and forth while pulling on his tie.
+My conviction that mental health professionals are an odd bunch found final confirmation.

-I was still 37.
-And I came back to the blank slate who was no longer blank.
-And for this one, there are more recollections than I could ever list.
+I was still 37 and I came back to the young doctor from my 25th year.
+And now we weren’t so young anymore.
+From this work, there are more gifts than I could ever name.

 And it’s not the end; that’s not the nature of therapy.
-It’s a book written jointly by people who care about one another enough to work for however long it takes.
+It’s a book written jointly by people who care about each other enough to travel long distances.